-Text analytics is the automated process of translating large volumes of unstructured text into quantitative data to uncover insights, trends, and patterns.
-Combined with data visualization tools, this technique enables companies to understand the story behind the numbers and make better decisions.
+Text analytics is the automated process of translating large volumes of unstructured text into quantitative data to uncover insights, trends, and patterns through statistical pattern learning.
+To perform text analytics you’ll need to analyze text and then use data visualization tools to showcase your results.

 When searching for a definition of text analytics, you may have come across related concepts, like text mining and text analysis.
 So, before going into the details, we’ll outline the main differences between these terms.